Death Valley Trails

 This 1 + mile hike explores the most visible (but not the largest) sand dunes in Death Valley.

-This 2-mile hike visits a refreshing year-round waterfall on the western side of Death Valley.
+This 2-mile hike visits a refreshing year-round waterfall on the western edge of Death Valley.

 This 8.4-mile hike summits a 9,064-foot peak in the Panamint Mountains north of Telescope Peak.